OlgaJ1989/seagull/README.md

 ### Unfixed bugs

-No other bugs found.
+No other bugs found apart from the ones outlined above.

 ## Deployment

-Sussex Walks was deployed to GitHub Pages by following the below steps:
+Chip Raider was deployed to GitHub Pages by following the below steps:
-1. Navigate to the ['sussex-walks' repository](https://github.com/OlgaJ1989/sussex-walks) on GitHub.
+1. Navigate to the ['seagull' repository](https://github.com/OlgaJ1989/seagull) on GitHub.
 1. Navigate to the 'Settings' tab.
 1. Navigate to 'Pages' from the menu on the left.
 1. Select 'master' branch in the source drop-down.
 1. Click 'Save'.
-1. A link to the live deployed page is generated and can be found here: https://olgaj1989.github.io/sussex-walks/
+1. A link to the live deployed page is generated and can be found here: https://olgaj1989.github.io/seagull/

 ## Credits

 ### Content

-The written content has been developed by me, Olga Jasinska, using my past experience of walking in and around of Brighton.
+The written content has been developed and coded by me, Olga Jasinska.

 ### Media

-All photos have been taken from my private collection or provided by my partner Ben Butler with his permission.
+The canvas background photo of Brighton beach has been taken from my private collection.
+The PNG seagull image used for the game sprite / player object has been taken from [Pngaaa.com](https://www.pngaaa.com/detail/821664).
+The deck chair PNG has been taken from [Pngaaa.com](https://www.pngaaa.com/detail/2411025).
+The beach hut PNG has been taken from [SubPGN.com](https://www.subpng.com/png-ssdmom/download.html) I do not own rights to any of the above-mentioned content - I have used it solely for educational purposes.

 ### Code

-When creating flexbox and media queries I used tutorials and some base code from [W3Schools](https://www.w3schools.com/css/css3_flexbox.asp) modules on CSS Flexbox and CSS Flex Responsive.
+When creating media queries and the modal, I used tutorials and some base code from [W3Schools](https://www.w3schools.com/css/css3_flexbox.asp) modules on CSS Flexbox and Modal Boxes.

 ### Acknowledgements

-I'd like to thank my mentor Daisy McGirr for her guidance throughout this project.
+As usual, I'd like to thank my mentor Daisy McGirr for her guidance throughout this project.